Tom Green: The Tom Green Show

 Green soon had his own non-paid television show on public-access television on cable TV.
-The first incarnation of The Tom Green Show aired from September 1994 until 1996 as a one-hour no commercial public cable access program on Rogers Television 22 in the Ottawa region.
+The first incarnation of The Tom Green Show aired from September 1994 until 1996 as a one-hour non-commercial public cable access program on Rogers Television 22 in the Ottawa region.
 It had 50 episodes in two seasons.
 The Tom Green Show was a variety show format, where he would have guests visit the studio and bands play before a live audience.

-In 1996 he was hired by the CBC to do reports from the Atlanta Summer Olympic games... including during the road trip in his sweltering un-airconditioned Chrysler K car.
-Tom Green ingeniously solved the air conditioning problem having the roof of the car sawed off -- turning it into a permanent “convertible.”
+In 1996 he was hired by the CBC to do reports from the Atlanta Summer Olympic games.
+During the road trip in his sweltering un-airconditioned Chrysler K car, Green solved the air conditioning problem by having the roof of the car sawed off, turning it into a permanent “convertible.”

-These CBC feature reports gave him national exposure (in both Canada and the US) with his Jackass type pranks, antics and humor.
+These CBC feature reports gave him national exposure (in both Canada and the US) with his shocking pranks, antics and humor.

 In October 1996, The Tom Green Show aired one time as a pilot on CBC.
 The show was later picked up in Canada by The Comedy Network in 1997 and aired 26 episodes over the course of two seasons.